mattearly/DnD_5e_Perfect_Spells/README.md

 ### How to Use?

-* It's not done yet, but it might be partially done right now.
-Feel free to check it out/test it.
-    * The web parser will be hosted [here](https://bytePro17124.github.io/DnD_5e_Perfect_Spells)
-* The main data file for this project is
+* The Main Data file for this project is
     * [dnd_5e_spells.json](spellData/dnd_5e_spells.json)
+    * everything else is just whatever, I was messing around with options for displaying the list

 ### Halp